-- 178. Having appraised the clinical management and care provided to each of the ten deceased, Prof Douglass was able to inform the inquest about features they had in common that might assist in the identification of patients most at risk in a TA event and/or might suggest protective factors.
-As a general observation, the demographic features of the deceased were that they were relatively young, resided in the northern and western suburbs of Melbourne, with a disproportionately high representation of males and of people from Asian backgrounds, many of whom had immigrated to Australia relatively recently. - 179.
+- 169. Prof Douglass was hopeful that with the benefit of people having good asthma plans, which included simple strategies such as staying indoors, shutting windows and taking their preventer medications on days/times when there is a forecasted risk of TA, that it would be less likely that they would require the assistance of AV or hospitals in a TA event. - 170.
+Having appraised the clinical management and care provided to each of the ten deceased, Prof Douglass was able to inform the inquest about features they had in common that might assist in the identification of patients most at risk in a TA event and/or might suggest protective factors.
+As a general observation, the demographic features of the deceased were that they were relatively young, resided in the northern and western suburbs of Melbourne, with a disproportionately high representation of males and of people from Asian backgrounds, many of whom had immigrated to Australia relatively recently.
+242 - 171.
 All ten of the cohort of deceased were known to suffer from asthma.
 Another standout feature of the cohort was that they suffered from hay fever and/or, historically, experienced seasonal exacerbations of asthma.
 Investigations post-mortem indicate they were all sensitised or even highly sensitised or allergic to ryegrass pollen and, in general, their use of preventer medications to control their known asthma symptoms was sub-optimal.
-Four out of ten of the deceased appear to have been prescribed oral corticosteroid medication, indicating that this was treatment for a flare up of severe asthma. - 180.
+Four out of ten of the deceased appear to have been prescribed oral corticosteroid medication, indicating that this was treatment for a flare up of severe asthma. - 172.
 There was evidence of an asthma action and asthma emergency plans in respect of only three of the ten deceased, a proportion consistent with community levels whereby only about 30% of asthmatics have asthma management plans.
 Prof Douglass noted that epidemiological studies demonstrate that asthma management plans facilitate improved control of asthma symptoms and protect from adverse outcomes, including death.
 Prof Douglass bemoaned 'banging on' about asthma management plans for 30 years and finding they continue to be under-utilised, despite strong recommendations for their use.
-In any event, it is unclear how many of the deceased in fact followed their asthma management plans (or asthma emergency plans) during the TA event. - 181.
-Other features of optimal clinical management generally conspicuously absent were the objective measurement of lung function.
-Prof Douglass noted that there appeared to be very
+In any event, it is unclear how many of the

-&lt;sup>257 Transcript pages 80-81.
+&lt;sup>240 Transcript pages 80-81.
 Prof Douglass explained that this distribution may indicate the direction of the storm from the west, or other sociodemographic factors that need to be identified.

-Professor Douglass notes that seven out of the 10 deceased were male, which was consistent with the hospital presentation demographic.
+Prof Douglass notes that seven out of the 10 deceased were male, which was consistent with the hospital presentation demographic.
 She noted that the prevalence of asthma in general is predominantly middle-aged women.
 See transcript page 83 for a discussion of a Lancet Planetary Health article that looked at 1,400 presentations, 44% of which were women.
 Exhibit A. This article entitled 'The Melbourne epidemic thunderstorm asthma event 2016: an investigation of environmental triggers, effect on health services, and patient risk factors.'
 Thien, Beggs, Csutoros and Others e255-e263 is a succinct and accessible summary of the TA event.

-&lt;sup>259 Ibid.
+&lt;sup>242 Ibid.
 Prof Douglass spoke of a hypothesis that, as a group, people who immigrate to Australia from Asia are well known to develop quite severe hay fever, after some three to four years for reasons that are not yet well understood.
 The same group was also over-represented in emergency department presentations during the TA event.

-&lt;sup>260 Transcript page 102 and table at coronial brief page 908.
+&lt;sup>243 Transcript page 102 and table at coronial brief page 908.